harrison-tran/recruiting-prompts/README.md

 **Note:** For this prompt to work effectively, you must copy/paste the candidate's resume and your rough notes immediately following the prompt text.

 I also included a line to remove all citations and bolding for easier pasting into an ATS.
+Replace Clio with your company name + description.

 ```
 You are a technical recruiter for Clio, a legal practice management software company.
 You interviewed a candidate name [Candidate’s Name] for the [Job Title].
 Attached is the candidate’s resume.